danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/13 Design a multi tenant database by using Azure Database for PostgreSQL Hyperscale Citus/readme.md

 Azure Database for PostgreSQL - Hyperscale (Citus) provides self-service scaling to deal with increased load.
 Adding nodes causes no downtime.

 To take advantage of newly added nodes, rebalance distributed table shards.
 Rebalancing moves shards from existing nodes to the new ones.
 Hyperscale (Citus) offers zero-downtime rebalancing, meaning queries continue without interruption during shard rebalancing.

-One trick is to use an open-ended column type like PostgreSQL's JSONB.
-Our schema has a JSONB field in clicks called *user_data*.
-A company (say company 5), can use the column to track whether the user is on a mobile device.

 Finishing the previous exercises are the pre-requisites for completing this exercise.